CIRCSE/SPARQL-queries/README.md

 List of available queries (in alphabetical order):
 - affixes-nouns.rq: counts the frequency of affixes (both prefixes and suffixes) attached to nouns in the LiLa Knowledge Base and sorts them from the most to the least frequent;
+- corpora.rq: lists all the corpora currently available in the LiLa Knowledge Base;
 - etymology.rq: retrieves all lemmas with a Proto-Italic reconstructed form;
 - form-lemma.rq: retrieves the occurrences of the forms of a specific lemma (e.g., "malus" [<http://lila-erc.eu/data/id/lemma/111418>](<http://lila-erc.eu/data/id/lemma/111418>)) in all the corpora linked to the LiLa Knowledge Base;
 - forms-DVE.rq: counts the occurrences of each form of the lemmas 'dico' and 'facio' in the work "De Vulgari Eloquentia" of Dante Alighieri;